johnkerl/miller/c/draft-release-notes.md

 min/max/percentile aggregators for the [**stats1**](http://johnkerl.org/miller-releases/miller-5.2.0/doc/reference-verbs.html#stats1) and
 [**merge-fields**](http://johnkerl.org/miller-releases/miller-5.2.0/doc/reference-verbs.html#merge-fields) verbs, now
 **support numeric as well as string field values**.
 (For mixed string/numeric fields, numbers compare before strings.)
-This means in particular that order statistics are now possible on string-only fields: min, max, non-interpolated percentiles, etc. (Of course, any operations requiring arithmetic on values, such as computing sums, averages, or interpolated percentiles, yield an error on string-valued input.)
+This means in particular that order statistics are now possible on string-only fields: min, max, non-interpolated percentiles, mode, antimode, and count.
+(Of course, any operations requiring arithmetic on values, such as computing sums, averages, or interpolated percentiles, yield an error on string-valued input.)

 * There is a new DSL function [**mapexcept**](http://johnkerl.org/miller-releases/miller-5.2.0/doc/reference-dsl.html#mapexcept) which returns a